 - applications for woodlands affected by P. ramorum clearly demonstrate a commitment to remove the infected trees before the deadline of the SPHN.

 You must claim your capital items on the Forestry Grant Scheme manual Standard Costs Capital Items claim form.

 Claim forms and guidance are available on the claims and payments page.

 You should only submit a claim once you have satisfactorily completed the work.

 We may inspect the capital grant operations you are claiming to ensure that the work has been carried out to the correct specification.

 Information about P. ramorum

-- more information about P. ramorum in Scotland, plus information on restrictions on the movement of larch in management zones
+- more information about P. ramorum in Scotland, which provides advice and information, including information on wood movement and processing licences

-- information about the P. Ramorum situation in the UK as a whole, including detailed advice to owners, agents and industry
+- information about the P. Ramorum situation in the UK as a whole

 Click 'Download this page' to create a printable version of this guidance you can save or print out.